-The term ‘blue-chip stock’ typically refers to a company with a large market cap.
-You’ll often find it’s a big brand or household name.
+The term ‘blue-chip stock' typically refers to a company with a large market capitalisation.
+You'll often find it's a big brand or household name.

 Given their size, blue-chip businesses tend to be well established.
-They’re often mature businesses with scale, and steady rather than rapid growth.
-This means profits can be paid out as dividends instead of fully reinvested into the business.
+They're often mature businesses with scale, and sustained growth rather than rapid.
+This means profits can be paid out as dividends to investors instead of fully reinvested into the business.

 And, while blue-chip companies tend to have a more regular dividend history than smaller or younger companies, no dividend is ever guaranteed as Covid-19 showed us.